Aliucord/documentation/theme-dev/MainStrings.md

-  "ginto_regular": "changes nothing for me, you can test it if you want", "roboto_medium_numbers": "changes nothing for me, you can test it if you want", "sourcecodepro_semibold": "changes nothing for me, you can test it if you want", "whitney_bold": "changes server template names, and "Invite should look like this"", "whitney_medium": "changes message text, channel names, button names, etc", "whitney_semibold": "changes selected channel name, DM List names, etc" }
+  "ginto_regular": "changes nothing for me, you can test it if you want", "roboto_medium_numbers": "changes nothing for me, you can test it if you want", "sourcecodepro_semibold": "changes nothing for me, you can test it if you want", "whitney_bold": "changes server template names, and "Invite should look like this", "whitney_medium": "changes message text, channel names, button names, etc", "whitney_semibold": "changes selected channel name, DM List names, etc" }